 Put the query or complaint in writing.

-Enclose originals or photocopies of newspaper or magazine ads.
+Enclose originals or photocopies of newspaper, magazine, or social media ads.
 If the advertising was on radio or television, be specific about the name of the product and company, the claims at issue, and where and when (e.g. what program) the advertisement appeared.

-All challenges made by companies and/or competitors shall be filed together with a check (see below for amount), made payable to the Council of Better Business Bureaus, Inc., as a filing fee to help defray some of the administrative costs associated with the advertising review process.
+All challenges made by companies and/or competitors shall be filed together with a check (see below for amount), made payable to the BBB National Programs, Inc., as a filing fee.

 The filing fee shall be accompanied by a statement indicating the category into which the challenger’s revenues fall.
 In the case of a challenge filed by a subsidiary, the filing fee is determined by the gross annual revenue of the parent company.

-To learn more about the process, please contact Laura Ulrich Brett at lbrett (at) nad.bbb.org.
+To learn more about the process, please contact Laura Ulrich Brett at firstname.lastname@example.org